slightknack/slightknack.dev/content/blog/difflogic.md

 - The model was the wrong size (way too small).
 - The model was initialized the wrong way (randomly, instead of with gate passthrough).
-- The model did not have clipping in the optimizer, which seems like a rather arbitrary hacky hyperparameter choice.
+- The model did not have clipping in the optimizer, which seems like a rather arbitrary, hacky hyperparameter choice.

 Hyperparameters suck!
 I hate that I was pulling my hair out over why I wasn't getting the same results when all that was different were the hyperparameters at play.